-The second level of EMT training, known as an EMT-Intermediate program, includes topics in intravenous fluids, medication and airway devices.
-According to the U.S. Bureau of Labor Statistics, this level requires students to complete between 30 and 350 hours of training, which varies widely by state and scope of practice (www.bls.gov).
-EMT-Basic certification is often a requirement for entrance into an EMT-Intermediate program.
+The second level of EMT training, known as an Advanced EMT program, includes topics in intravenous fluids, medication and airway devices.
+According to the U.S. Bureau of Labor Statistics, this level requires students to complete roughly 400 hours of training.
+EMT Basic certification is often a requirement for entrance into an EMT Advanced program.

 The third and final level of training prepares graduates to become paramedics.
 Coursework at this level often focuses on advanced topics in emergency medical technology.
 Training typically takes place at technical or community colleges.
 Students often earn an associate's degree in emergency medical technology, but paramedic certificate programs also exist.

 The paramedic program prepares students to take the certification exam administered by the state or by the NREMT.
-Certification for paramedics is a requirement in the United States, although criteria vary by state.
-Prerequisites for a paramedic program often include EMT-Basic and EMT-Intermediate certification.
+Licensure or certification for paramedics is a requirement in the United States, although criteria vary by state.

 Paramedic Certification Process